kiberStender/fpPHP/README.md

 ## Further planes

-I'm planning to add Set classes (a set of classes that sort the 'internal' array by the key), Range ( Something like
+I'm planning to add Set classes (a set of classes that sort the 'internal' array by the key), Range Something like

 ```php
 From::from(1)->to(10)
 ```
-and return an Seq stating from 1 and finishing in 10) a functional abstract Controller class with methods to do the IO (a.k.a echo and print) in something similar to Scala PlayFramework
+and return an Seq stating from 1 and finishing in 10.
+A functional abstract Controller class with methods to do the IO (a.k.a echo and print) in something similar to Scala PlayFramework
 ```scala
   def hi = Action(Ok("Hi").as("application/json"))
 ```
-If possible I will try to wrap PHP Curl and Stream function in a function OO style
+If possible I will try to wrap PHP Curl and Stream function in a fancy OO style